botka1998/AWS/README.md

-# AWS
+# CI-CD
-Collection of AWS how-tos
+Collection of CI-CD how-tos
+Mainly focused on AWS for now...